How To Build A Practical Capsule Wardrobe For Kids.

 - Prevents duplicate items.

-I faced all the above problems and a few more too.
+I faced all these problems with my kid’s clothes and a few more too.

 For example, If my spouse were in charge of getting my daughter dressed, the ensemble of clothes he would dress her in would quite literally make me cringe.